DarkPurple141/sorting-algo-visualizer/README.md

 # sorting-algo-visualizer
-Runs through various sorts to help students visualize how they work.
+Runs through various sorts to help students visualise how they work.

 ## Purpose